chowie/zsh-correction-whitelist/README.md

 This is a plugin for the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) correction feature that allows you to whitelist commands by simply adding the command to a file whitelist file.
-By default, the file is called `~/.zsh-correction-whitelist`, but you can change it by setting the option:
+By default, the file is called `~/.zsh-correction-whitelist`, but you can change it by creating a file called `~/.config/zsh-correction-whitelist/zsh-correction-whitelist.conf` and setting the option:

 ```sh
 export ZSH\_CORRECTION\_WHITELIST\_FILE=_<filename>_